 School of Canton Ballet

 There is still time to enroll!
-We are excited to begin our year and are working hard to make sure the dancers and staff are safe.
+We are excited to begin the new year and are working hard to make sure the dancers and staff are safe.
 Here are some things we are doing:

 - Offering both In-Studio and Virtual classes